BeiningBogen/iOS-Kristiania/Lesson03/README.md

 # Constructors

-* Requires the use of named parameters
+* Called Initializers in the Swift world
-* Same as methods, they are bypassed using `_`, but it is not recommended
+* Written with the `init` keyword
 * Properties can be set in the constructor

 ```swift